jacobkalat/jacobkalat.github.io/_posts/2021-04-02-tryhackme-intro.md

 ![placeholder](/img/tryhackme/starting-your-first-machine.png "Starting Your First Machine")

-This button will be a constant across all rooms.
-This is what starts the vulnerable machine that you will be hacking.
+This button will be a constant across all *rooms*.
+This is what starts the vulnerable machine that you will be hacking in each room.
 You should see the following new bar appear.

 ![placeholder](/img/tryhackme/machine-status.png "Active Machine Information")